 punched out to a 2.4 Liter version.
 The first thing people wonder when they see a Quad4 is where are the spark plugs and wires located.
-At the very bottom of this page is large picture of the hidden valley that you can use as a point of reference.
+At the very bottom of this page is large picture of the hidden valley under the coil cover.
+You can use this as a point of reference for component location.

 The ignition system is the first generation Distributor less Ignition (DIS) and is completely unique to this engine.
 There are no plug wires like you may be use to.
 It's in this system where a few common problems develop on older engines.
 These will be discussed here and inexpensive replacement parts are also available on this page.

 The coil housing is responsible for delivering the high energy spark from the coils to the plugs.
 It is located in the top center cover of the engine that says Quad4 on it.
 This cover is removed to access the spark plugs.
 Inside the coil housing are copper strips that act like ignition wires.
 They run the spark from the coil to the plugs.

 Here is an e-mail I fielded about a quad 4-engine misfire coupled with a check engine light.
 You can read through this and look for a link at the bottom for a PDF you can save to your hard drive about other quad 4 problems that are common.